joommf/oommf-extension-dmi-d2d/README.md

 ## Introduction

 Different Dzyaloshinskii-Moriya interaction forms can be written as different combinations of Lifshitz invariants depending on the crystallographic class of the magnetic material [1].
+Some magnetic systems have D<sub>2d</sub> DMI form which results in antiskyrmion.

+For the OOMMF extensions for other crystallographic classes, please refer to:

+1. C<sub>nv</sub> - interfacial DMI ([repository](https://github.com/joommf/oommf-extension-dmi-cnv))
+2. T(O) - bulk DMI ([repository](https://github.com/joommf/oommf-extension-dmi-t))

 ## Energy density